PseudoSkull/index_migrator/README.md

 * Moves the index page to the new scan file (if this hasn't already been done).
 * Moves the pages according to the page offset parameters in the JSON file.

+* Automatically reconfigures the index page pagelist and cover image page number according to the page offset.

 ## To do in the future ##

 * Remove pages from work (move pages left)
 * Move pages within a single index (not to be migrated)
 * Switch pages around (for example switch 11 with 13)
+* Fix transclused pages of broken index page.
+* Make it work with films, for all of the above!